Trailways Employment Opportunities

 Utilize the “Joining Forces” program to post a job or apply for a job:

 Outstanding Driver of the Year Nominations:

 On behalf of Trailways Board of Directors and members of the Safety-Security Committee, we encourage you to honor your company’s outstanding drivers!
-If your company is located east of the Mississippi River, please consider the worthiness of your Driver Team and submit their names for this calendar year’s (2013) annual awards celebration.
+If your company is located west of the Mississippi River, please consider the worthiness of your Driver Team and submit their names for this calendar year’s (2014) annual awards celebration.

-- If your company is located east of Mississippi River, you are eligible to submit nominations.
+- If your company is located west of Mississippi River, you are eligible to submit nominations.
 Check the Team Trailways website www.teamtrailways.com (Safety & Security tab) this fall (2014) for the nomination form, requirements and other details.